famesjranko/network-monitoring-dashboard/README.md

 ```

 **Note:** It's highly recommended to set a static IP address for your Tapo plug in your router's DHCP settings for reliable operation.

+Otherwise, if not using TP-Link Tapo, just leave docker-compose environment settings commented out.

 ### 4\.
 Build and Run the Container